An unbiased method of measuring the ratio of two data sets: The lensing ratio statistics

 Here $\Delta_{\rm gm}^2(k) = k^3P_{\rm gm}(k)/(2\pi^2)$ and $P_{\rm gm}$ is the 3D galaxy-matter cross power spectrum. $n_L(z)$ is the redshift distribution for the lens galaxies.
 Notice that $W(\chi)$ can either be $W^\gamma(\chi)$ or $W^{\rm CMB}$.
 The corresponding galaxy-tangential shear cross-correlation and galaxy-CMB lensing convergence cross-correlation functions are

-Here $J_0$ and $J_2$ are the zero and second order Bessel functions of the first kind, respectively. $J_2$, instead of $J_0$, shows up in Eq.~\ref{eq:wggammat}, since shear is a spin-2 field and only the tangential shear is correlated with the galaxy distribution (scalar field).
+Here $J_0$ and $J_2$ are the zero- and second-order Bessel functions of the first kind, respectively. $J_2$, instead of $J_0$, shows up in Eq.~\ref{eq:wggammat}, since shear is a spin-2 field and only the tangential shear is correlated with the galaxy distribution (scalar field).

 The corresponding template correlation functions $w_{\rm tem}$ of above two cross-correlations are